B2B meaning explained: definition, examples, and how it works

 Strong B2B relationships create mutual value and trust.
 According to McKinsey, 44% of B2B businesses say relationships drive sustainable growth.

-Example: A SaaS company offering white-labelled software trains its partner's sales team, strengthening both companies' market positions.
+For example, a SaaS company offering white-labelled software trains its partner's sales team, strengthening both companies' market positions.

 Types of B2B businesses